-10, 11, 12, 1 and 2pm bulletins presented by Jessica Hufton and edited by Sabrina Pfeifer Advertisements Continue reading UWS MA RADIO December 5th 2017
+10, 11, 12, 1 and 2pm bulletins presented by Jessica Hufton and edited by Sabrina Pfeifer Continue reading UWS MA RADIO December 5th 2017

 by Zuzana Martinkova The claim that students from Edinburgh University are being drafted in to teach maths at Trinity Academy is false, according to Councillor Ian Perry.
 City of Edinburgh Council have today clarified that both the Scotsman and the Evening news articles that suggested that students will be taking classes give the readers misconceptions.
 After two failed advertisements to fill two vacancies … Continue reading Uni students not taking classes but assisting at trinity academy!

 By Olivia Armstrong PUBLIC health expert Dr Drew Walker has accused the National Health Service of promoting obesity in its canteens although a Scottish dietician has said the problem is bigger than this one issue.
 Giving evidence to the committee as a representative of the Scottish Directors of Public Health Network, Dr Walker, said: “In far too many hospitals in Scotland, one of the first … Continue reading Are NHS Canteens contributing to Scottish obesity crisis?

 By Christopher Duffy AS THE curtain closed on yet another European adventure for Celtic last night, it is already time for manager Brendan Rodgers to start building towards next season’s gruelling set of Champions League qualifying rounds.
 Rodgers has already spoken about the possibility of using the January transfer window, if the right players become available, in order to let new players adapt to the club … Continue reading Celtic and The Champions League; A Chemical Romance